malmadani47-spec/school-database-project/README.md

 # School Database Project :

-## 📌 Description This project is a relational database for a secondary school.
+## 📌 Description :
+This project is a relational database for a secondary school.

-## 📚 Tables Included - Students - Teachers - Subjects - Enrollment.
+## 🏗 Database Structure
+- Students (Primary Key: Student_id).
+- Instructors (Primary Key: Teacher_id).
+- Subjects (Foreign Key: Teacher_id).

-## 🛠 Technologies Used - MySQL - MySQL Workbench.
+## 🛠 Technologies Used
+- MySQL.
+- MySQL Workbench.

-## ▶ How to Run:
+## ▶ How to Run :

-1. Create the database in MySQL.
+1. Create the database.
 2. Import the SQL file.
 3. Run the queries.

- ## 👨‍💻 Author Mohammad Al Madani
+## 👨‍💻 Author
+Mohammad Al Madani